cosmology-tech/cosmos-kit/README.md

 ## Configuration

-If you're not using [create-cosmos-app](https://github.com/cosmology-tech/create-cosmos-app), check out [our docs here](packages/react/README.md) to configure Cosmos Kit from scratch.
+Check out [our docs here](packages/react/README.md) to configure Cosmos Kit.

+## CosmJS Signers

+If you want to get a cosmjs stargate or cosmwasm signer, [here are docs for our hooks](https://github.com/cosmology-tech/cosmos-kit/blob/main/packages/react/README.md#2-signing-clients)

 ## Packages